 The UE may be configured to measure and report, subject to UE capability, up to 4 aggregated UE Rx-Tx time difference measurement(s) from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.
 The UE may report up to 4 UE Rx-Tx time difference measurements associated with different aggregated DL PRS resources per UE RxTx TEG per dl-PRS-ID.

-The UE may be requested via higher layer parameter nr-DL-PRS-JointMeasurementRequested to perform the aggregated DL RSTD measurement(s) or the aggregated UE Rx-Tx time difference measurement(s) across two or three DL PRS positioning frequency layers.
+The UE may be requested via higher layer parameter nr-DL-PRS-JointMeasurementRequestedPFL-List to perform the aggregated DL RSTD measurement(s) or the aggregated UE Rx-Tx time difference measurement(s) across two or three DL PRS positioning frequency layers.

 The UE may report via higher layer parameter nr-RSTD-BasedOnAggregatedResources or nr-UE-RxTxTimeDiffBasedOnAggregatedResources in a measurement report whether the aggregated DL RSTD measurement(s) or the aggregated UE Rx-Tx time difference measurement(s) is performed.
 If any aggregated measurement is performed, the two or three DL PRS positioning frequency layers to be used may also be reported by reporting PRS resource set IDs.